When you’re about to create a website for the first time, one of the questions you may want to ask is how much it costs to host a website.

 How Much is Dedicated Server Hosting Cost?

-You will get a dedicated hosting starting price from $80/month to $300/month.
-The prices will vary depending on your Hosting requirements.
+The price of dedicated hosting ranges from $80/month to $300/month, and it will vary depending on your hosting requirements.

 The higher the price, the more features, bandwidth, storage space, and contract length.

-Also, the price difference will come whether you’re going for a managed or unmanaged Hosting plan.
+Also, the price difference will depend on whether you’re going for a managed or unmanaged hosting plan.

 Our Top Dedicated Server Hosting Providers